 It is very likely that Daisy Scent was a Pupil Teacher at Great Ellingham School.
 The list of Staff at the school for the period 1906 to 1916 (in the Great Ellingham County Primary School Centenary Book) lists ‘D M Scent’ as a Pupil Teacher.

-The 1911 census also states that Mary Ann Scent had had ten children of which only two children were still living.
+The 1911 census also states that Mary Ann Scent had given birth to ten children of which only two children were still living.
 It is not clear whether the number of children included the children from Mary Ann’s marriage to John Warren.
 The headstone for John Warren in Little Ellingham churchyard is also a memorial to his daughter Alice Mary Warren.

 At some point after the 1911 census and before her death in 1929, Mary Ann Scent moved to Chequers Lane, Great Ellingham.
 I believe she was survived by her son William (Alfred William) and her daughter Daisy Mary.